marchuec/INF8215-artificial_intelligence_methods_and_algorithms/README.md

-# INF8215-Classical_artificial_intelligence
+# INF8215-artificial_intelligence_methods_and_algorithms

-Classical AI course I did at Polytechnique Montreal in 2020.
+AI course I did at Polytechnique Montreal in 2020.